 Don’t Let Technology Disrupt Your Church, Embrace It

 Over the past two decades, technology has changed our lives, how we conduct business, and how we communicate with friends and family.
 Churches are no different.
 Technology is changing the way we attend church, donate, report financials to our elders, and deliver God’s message.
+New ways to handle church financial management have also evolved.

 Tammy’s panel was led by Jennifer Ford, Executive Director of Ministry Services at Hosanna Lutheran Church.
 We asked AcctTwo’s Managing Director, Chris Grady, what were three highlights from Tammy’s panel.
 He said: